Skip to content

 Texas State University

-Details: Texas State University eliminated its Division of Inclusive Excellence; created the Office of Student Involvement and Engagement; moved a “small number” of employees to other positions; and eliminated mandatory DEI training for new students and employees.
+Details: Texas State University eliminated its Division of Inclusive Excellence; created the Office of Student Involvement and Engagement; moved a “small number” of employees to other positions at the university; and eliminated mandatory DEI training for new students and employees.

 Source: The Chronicle of Higher Education